curious-containers/curious-containers.github.io/_docs/050-cc-core-cc-faice-cc-agency.md

 If you are installing CC-FAICE, CC-Core will be automatically installed as a package dependency with the highest compatible version.

-A manual installation of CC-Core is only required in container images.
-Take a look at the [Container Image](/docs/container-image) documentation for more information.

 ## CC-FAICE